 We are from time to time party to legal proceedings that arise in the ordinary course of business.
 We are not involved in any litigation other than that which has arisen in the ordinary course of business.
-We do not expect that any currently pending lawsuits will have a material adverse effect on us as discussed in Note 6 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+We do not expect that any currently pending lawsuits will have a material adverse effect on us as discussed in Note 5 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.

-The SEC regulations require disclosure of certain environmental matters when a governmental authority is a party to the proceedings and such proceedings involve potential monetary sanctions that the Company reasonably believes will exceed a specified threshold.
+SEC regulations require disclosure of certain environmental matters when a governmental authority is a party to the proceedings and such proceedings involve potential monetary sanctions that the Company reasonably believes will exceed a specified threshold.
 Pursuant to recent SEC amendments to this requirement, the Company will be using a threshold of \$1 million for such proceedings.
+The Company is not aware of any matters that exceed this threshold and that meet the other conditions for disclosure.